syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Popup-Annotation.md

 documentation: ug
 ---

-# Popup Annotations in Xamarin Pdf Viewer (SfPdfViewer)
+# Popup annotations in Xamarin Pdf Viewer (SfPdfViewer)

 [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows you to include Popup or Sticky note annotations in a PDF document and provides options to modify or remove the existing ones.

 ## Adding Popup annotations using toolbar

 ### Enabling Popup annotation mode

 Set the `AnnotationMode` property of the PDF viewer to `Popup`.
 After setting the annotation mode, the zooming, panning, and scrolling will be disabled.
 Tap anywhere on the displayed PDF page, a popup will appear.
 Type the text in the popup and click "Ok" to add popup or sticky note to the page.
 Once the popup annotation is added, the zooming, panning, and scrolling will be enabled again.